 - Make sure that the workers involved in the disposal of the asbestos waste are trained in the safe handling and disposal methods.

-- Make sure that an area where a high-risk asbestos process has been completed is accessed without approved respirator, only when: ◦a competent person verifies that there are no visible signs of debris, and
+- Make sure that an area where a high-risk asbestos process has been completed is accessed without an approved respirator, only when: ◦a competent person verifies that there are no visible signs of debris, and

 - The concentration of fibres in the air is less than 0.01 fibres per cubic centimetre of air.